leddyd/MT_Formosan/README.md

 - Download the files in src and upload them to your Google Drive.
 Modify code directly in the Colab notebooks.
 - We include our raw data (data/raw) - feel free to inspect them.
 Though, the only data you need for working with this project are the CSV files in data/unprocessed and data/processed.
 - If you plan on using the pivot script, you'll need your own DeepL API key.
+- Translator.ipynb is unfinished.
+Instead, use NLLB-fine-tuning.ipynb in src/scripts.